unite-cms/documentation/src/basic-concepts/README.md

 ## Domain member types

 Each domain comes with two domain member types per default: "Viewer" and "Editor".
-You can modify or delete this types and add any number of types, however there must be at least one domain member type for each domain.
+You can modify or delete these types and add any number of types; however, there must be at least one domain member type for each domain.

 Each API key and each CMS user of your organization must become a member of your domain in order to get access to it.
-So even if you set a content type read permission to "true" (= always grant access) for example, only members of the domain can actually see the content.
+For example: if you set read permission to "true" (=always grant access), only members of the domain can actually see the content.

 Domain member types are similar to content types and can also define any number of fields.
-At the moment this fields can only be used to save content and inside a permission check expression, in the future we might implement an API endpoint to allow you to query and create members.
+At the moment this fields can only be used to save content and inside a permission check expression In the future we might implement an API endpoint to allow you to query and create members.

 ```JSON
 "domain_member_types": [